 The Ministry of Economy and Sustainable Development has a special state program called "Produce in Georgia" which has supported production of local tobacco since 2014.

 4. Unnecessary interaction

-Unnecessary interaction of the TI with governmental officials or Members of Parliament took place and they have direct and unlimited interactions and communications.
+Unnecessary interaction between the tobacco industry and governmental officials or Members of Parliament happens and they have direct and unlimited relations and communications.

 5. Transparency